-Vitamin C, also known as ascorbic acid, is an essential nutrient that plays many roles in the human body.
-It is involved in tissue growth, development, and repair, as well as immune system function, antioxidant activity, and collagen synthesis.
+Vitamin C, or ascorbic acid, is an essential nutrient that plays many roles in the human body.
+It is involved in tissue growth, development, repair, immune system function, antioxidant activity, and collagen synthesis.
 Vitamin C is found in many fruits and vegetables, such as citrus fruits, berries, broccoli, peppers, and tomatoes.
-However, some people may need to take vitamin C supplements to meet their daily requirements, especially if they have certain health conditions, smoke, or follow a restricted diet.
+However, some people may need vitamin C supplements to meet their daily requirements, especially if they have certain health conditions, smoke, or follow a restricted diet.
 In this article, we will explore the benefits, side effects, and doses of vitamin C supplements.

 Benefits of Vitamin C Supplements